** Dancing Into 2019

 Everything was fine once we broke out the normal herb liqueur, though!

-It was a very nice, lowkey birthday weekend, and per usual, on Sunday after breakfasting together again, we took the long annoying three-train, three-hour construction route back to Hamburg.
+It was a very nice, lowkey birthday weekend, and per usual, on Sunday after breakfasting together again, we took the long, annoying, three-train, three-hour construction route back to Hamburg.
 We decided to stop at The Factory, our local Biergarten, for something between lunch and dinner.
+As in, like, during that timeframe.
+Not fourthmeal.

 I got their baked potato with grilled veggies and salad while Hannes had a Flammkuchen - which is basically a giant cracker presented like a pizza - with goat cheese and thyme honey.